 When a tenancy rolls over into a periodic tenancy after the fixed term expires, it is technically a new tenancy.
 So on that basis, if a new guide is issued by the Government when a tenancy rolls into a periodic tenancy, the tenant should be provided with the latest version.

-In short, it’s just better to serve the damn booklet at the beginning of the tenancy and follow all the other section 21 requirements, despite how oh-so pointless some of the requirements may seem.
+Basically, it’s simply better to serve the damn booklet at the beginning of the tenancy and follow all the other section 21 requirements.

 In light of the introduction to the changes to the Section 21 legislation for Landlords in England, it is imperative landlords provide new tenants (and tenants that renew) an up-to-date version of the booklet.

-In order to protect myself, I make my tenants sign an acknowledgement form, which confirms that they have been provided with an up-to-date version.
+In order to protect myself, I make my tenants sign a receipt of acknowledgement form, which confirms that they have been provided with an up-to-date version.
 You can download a copy by entering your name and email address below.

 It has been argued that sending a copy by email leaves behind a digital footprint in the sentbox/outbox, but I prefer sending a hard-copy of the booklet and getting a signature confirmation.
 That’s just how I roll.